bevyengine/rfcs/rfcs/53-consistent-hierarchy.md

  - Updates are still not immediately visible within a stage and deferred until the next command buffer flush.
  - Hierarchy updates are now single threaded.
-Commands can be generated from multiple systems at the same time, but they now require exclusive access to apply.
+Commands can be generated from multiple systems, [or from multiple threads in the same system](https://github.com/bevyengine/bevy/pull/4749) at the same time, but they now require exclusive access to apply.
  - Each of the changed commands do a lot more work before and are signifgantly more branch heavy.
 This could negatively impact the performance of command-heavy workloads (i.e.  scene loading)